Describing Jobs with -ed and -ing Adjectives

 Useful sentences for describing jobs with –ed and –ing adjectives

-Ask about any jobs or adjectives below which you don’t understand, each time saying a
+Ask about any jobs or adjectives below which you don’t understand, working together to use them in suitable example sentences each time.

 Describing jobs with –ed and –ing adjectives random pelmanism